chisewaguri/magiskssh/README.md

 - The module_data/README.md is updated to include the new package versions
 - An entry in the changelog in module_data/README.md is added

+Then we can create a full build (delete _build_ directory first), upload it to the releases repository and update the update.json in here.

 ## License

 This program is under the GPLv3.
 It downloads and bundles software with different licenses: